yellowtree/geoip-detect/readme.txt

 New: Shortcode for showing/hiding content!

 == Changelog ==

+= 3.0.2 =
+* The Plugin has been renamed to "Geolocation IP Detection" in order to prevent trademark issues
+* FIX: Minor improvements in the backend UI
+* FIX:

 = 3.0.1 =
 * FIX: Button "Update now" now works also on the lookup page.